Decoding Silence: Do Deaf Babies Cry and How?

 Tips for Tuning InMirror expressions, follow gaze, use clear visuals, pause for response

-So, why’s it so important to jump in early and help out deaf babies with their communication skills?
+Why’s it so important to jump in early and help out young kids with hearing loss build their communication skills?

-How do those ear gadgets (cochlear implants) help a deaf baby learn to talk?
+How do cochlear implants help a young child with hearing loss learn to talk?

 FactorContribution to Spoken Language Development